iamdtang/skaterdav85.github.io/teaching/2020/assignments/itp404/assignment-1.md

 While the Ajax request is pending, show a loading indicator on the screen using [one of these CSS spinners](https://projects.lukehaas.me/css-loaders/).

+## Deploy to Surge

+- Create a `README.md` file
+- Deploy your code to [Surge](https://surge.sh/) and paste the URL on your `README.md`.
+See this [Markdown guide](https://www.markdownguide.org/cheat-sheet/) to learn how to create a link in Markdown.

 ## Submission

 [https://classroom.github.com/a/9vNaiKSr](https://classroom.github.com/a/9vNaiKSr)